septentrio-gnss/mosaicHAT/README.md

 |stop bits| 1|
 |flow control| none|

 The baud rate can be modified at any time by using the **setCOMSettings** command.
-Make

 Serial connection between RPi and mosaicHAT could be tested using PuTTY: